DEMENT-Model/DEMENTpy/README.md

 ![GitHub forks](https://img.shields.io/github/forks/bioatmosphere/DEMENTpy?style=social)
 <!--![Twitter Follow](https://img.shields.io/twitter/follow/bioatmo_sphere?style=social)-->

-This model is spatially and mechanistically explicit in simulating a microbial system comprised of a large number of hypothetical microbial taxa in terrestial environments.
+This model is spatially and mechanistically explicit in simulating a microbial system comprising a large number of hypothetical microbial taxa in terrestial environments.
 As indicated by the 'py' in its name, DEMENTpy is developed and programmed in Python, based on its predecesor [DEMENT](https://github.com/stevenallison/DEMENT) developed by Steven Allison (promgrammed in R).

 <p align='center'> <img src="documentation/figures/DEMENTpy_conceptual_structure.jpg"> </p>